eagle-cooler/eagle-webdav/memory-bank/activeContext.md

 ## Next Immediate Steps

-### 1. End-to-End Testing (Priority 1)
+### 1. Test Folder Navigation (Priority 1)
-- Test the refactored WebDAV server with WebDAV clients
+- Test the WebDAV server with a WebDAV client (AirExplorer, Windows Explorer)
+- Verify root shows "Folders" container
-- Verify all functionality still works after refactoring
+- Verify clicking into "Folders" shows all Eagle folders with proper names
-- Confirm display name fixes are still working properly
-- Validate build process and plugin installation
+- Verify clicking into individual Eagle folders shows contents with proper folder name in title
+- Confirm folder names no longer change to IDs during navigation

-### 2. Code Quality Review (Priority 2)
+### 2. Validate Complete Functionality (Priority 2)
-- Review module boundaries and interfaces
-- Ensure proper error handling across modules
-- Validate TypeScript type safety improvements
+- Test file downloading from folders
+- Verify authentication still works properly
+- Check that all existing functionality remains intact
-- Document the new modular architecture
+- Validate the new hierarchical structure works as expected

-### 3. Future Enhancements (Priority 3)
+### 3. User Testing and Deployment (Priority 3)
-- Consider adding unit tests for individual modules
-- Explore performance optimizations in each module
+- Package the updated plugin for user testing
+- Document the new folder structure for users
-- Plan for additional WebDAV features if needed
+- Monitor for any additional navigation issues

 ## Key Patterns and Preferences